Tunisair: Ownership and management

+As of October 2024, Tunisair is owned 64.86% by the Tunisian state, 9.56% by three state-owned national funds (CNSS, CNRPS, CNAM), and 5.58% by Air France.
+The remaining 20% of the stake is floated under the ticker TAIR.
+The position of CEO was replaced by a head of general management, and a chairman of the board of directors.
+Montassar Bnouni and Habib Mekki were appointed respectively.
+Habib Mekki also holds the position of Secretary General of the Ministry of Transport.

 Business trends

 Annual reports for Tunisair do not appear to be regularly published; figures can also appear to be inconsistent in industry and press reports.
-Figures for the Airline (as opposed to the Group) seem to be as shown below (as at year ending 31 December):
+Figures for the Airline (as opposed to the Group) seem to be as shown below (as of year ending 31 December):

 Head office

 Tunisair's head office is located on Route X near Tunis–Carthage International Airport in Tunis.

 Destinations

 Tunisair flies to destinations across Africa, Asia, Europe and North America.
 Its main base is Tunis–Carthage International Airport.

+As of November 2023, the airline serves 24 countries on 68 routes.

+Codeshare agreements

+Tunisair has Codeshare agreements with the following airlines: